 Today, we take a look into Umbrella Insurance, the premiums, and why these rates are currently on the rise.

-Umbrella Insurance is extra liability coverage that will protect you and your assets if you are sued for damages and your home, auto and other insurance policy limits have been exhausted.
-For about $100 a month, you can get up to $1,000,000 umbrella insurance coverage.
+Umbrella Insurance is extra liability coverage that will protect you and your assets if you are liable for damages and your home, auto and other insurance policy limits have reached their limits For about $100 a month, you can get up to $1,000,000 umbrella insurance coverage.
 This will help you fill the gap if the settlement exceeds your policy limit.

 Rising Rates Of Umbrella Insurance

 Premium rates have been steadily rising since 2010.
 But the most significant increase was in 2020 when most people are suffering from financial losses due to the pandemic.
 Add that to the number of forest fires, hurricanes, and other natural disasters that occur in the last two years, and the result – is higher premiums.

 Other than the reasons mentioned above, there are more reasons why rates are rising for umbrella insurance.